-“When we moved to New Jersey, she was our early warning system for storms,” her dog dad, Michael Hingson, told the Los Angeles Daily News.
+“When we moved to New Jersey, she was our early warning system for storms,” her dog dad, Michael Hingson, told the Los Angeles Daily News in 2015.
 “She would get afraid and just start shaking.”

-The Labrador Retriever always accompanied Hingson, who is blind, to his computer sales job in the World Trade Center.
-She was by his side when a hijacked plane struck Tower One 14 years ago today.
+The Labrador Retriever always accompanied Hingson, who is blind, to his computer sales job in the North Tower of the World Trade Center.
+She was by his side when a hijacked plane struck the tower 20 years ago today.

 Although the attack was far more frightening than the loudest thunderstorm, Roselle immediately went to work, helping guide Hingson down 78 flights of stairs.